National Provider Identifier Number FAQs (NPI Registry)

 How much does a NPI number cost?

-You can obtain an NPI number free of charge by applying online or by contacting the NPI Enumerator to request a paper application.
+You can obtain an NPI free of charge by applying online or by contacting the NPI Enumerator to request a paper application.
 The approval process for online applications typically takes only a few minutes.
 And they say nothing is free anymore!

 Is the NPI database updated?